 Unfortunately, for those who are self-employed and living in a country without a US totalization agreement, double taxation is quite common.
 This is due to the fact that many have to pay self-employment taxes to the US, even if they have already paid them to their host country.

-If you are in a situation like this, it is imperative that you speak to an expat accountant.
-Their expertise will ensure that you are taking all possible deductions, which will hopefully limit your tax liability as much as possible.[back to top]
+If you are in a situation like this, speaking to an expat accountant is imperative.
+Their expertise will ensure that you are taking all possible deductions, which will limit your tax liability as much as possible.[back to top]

 Can you help me structure my upcoming employment contract and make sure I am in the most advantageous position while living abroad?

 In short, yes!
 Our specialized team has helped hundreds of clients prepare for a new career abroad.
-Even if you have been living abroad for some time, your Greenback accountant can review your upcoming employment contract and make sure that it is set up in the most tax-advantageous way.
+Even if you have been living abroad for some time, your Greenback accountant can review your upcoming employment contract and ensure that it is set up in the most tax-advantageous way.

 During your consultation, your accountant can also educate you on the exact liabilities you will face while working abroad.
 A consultation with one of our experts is a must for those working abroad![back to top]